Brook's Story: Returning to School after Limb Loss

 This manual was prepared to help you and your family become familiar with the Amputee & Limb Loss Rehabilitation Program at TIRR Memorial Hermann.
 Patient and family education is one of the most important parts of a successful rehabilitation program.
 Our goal is to help you understand the medical issues and therapy needs of all persons referred to the Limb Loss Program.

-Download the Rehab After Limb Loss Manual
+Download the Manual: Rehab After Limb Loss

 The information presented in this document is educational and not intended as medical advice or the practice of medicine.
 Specific aspects of your outcomes and care should be addressed and answered after consultation with your physician.